-In view of the second factorisation in Theorem~\ref{PPS} and according to Theorem~4.2 in \cite{jacobsenetal} (ii) holds true as soon as whenever $\e(({I}_{-\widehat{H}}R^{-1}_{H})^{\alpha+\delta})<\infty$ for some $\delta>0.$ To verify these facts we will start by showing that for some $\delta>0.$ Since ${I}_{-\widehat{H}}$ has entire moments of any order it suffices to prove that $\e(R^{-\alpha-\delta}_{H})<\infty.$ From the regular variation of the tail distribution of $I$ it follows as above that we have even more, namely $\e(R^{-\beta-1}_{H})<\infty,$ for all $\beta<\alpha.$ Next, in the paper~\cite{berg} and \cite{AJR} it has been proved that the logarithm of the remainder exponential functional of any subordinator is infinitely divisible, and so is $\log R_{H}.$ Moreover, the probability measure is an Esscher transform of the law of $\log R_{H}.$ According to Theorem~33.1 in \cite{sato} under this probability measure $\log R_{H}$ still is an infinitely divisible r.v. and therefore its characteristic function does not take the value zero We are left to prove that By the factorisation in Lemma~\ref{lemmaBY} for the exponential r.v. we have the equality where $\Gamma(z)$ denotes the usual Gamma function at $z\in \mathbb{C},$ with $\Re(z)>0.$ Since the Gamma function has no zeros our claim follows.\end{proof} Since most of the estimates provided in Theorem~\ref{VRrtb} are essentially known, we provide only a sketch of proof. \begin{proof}[Sketch of proof for Theorem~\ref{VRrtb}]The result in (i) has been proved in \cite{rivero1}, it can also be obtained as a Corollary to Theorem~\ref{th:asym1} using the estimates for the law of the supremum in \cite{bertoin-doney}.
-In the case where $q=0$ the result in (ii) was obtained \cite{Maulik-Zwart}, but they had it expressed in terms of the tail distribution of $\xi_{1}$.
-The version here presented is obtained as a consequence of the Theorem~\ref{th:asym1}, the estimates for the law of the supremum in Theorem 4.1 in \cite{KKM}, and the estimate for the tail L\'evy measure of $H$ in Theorem 3 in \cite{rivero-sinai}.
-The result in (iii), when $q=0,$ has been established in \cite{rivero-convequiv} under the extra assumption that when $0<\alpha<1,$ $\er(|\xi_{1}|)<\infty;$ we remove this assumption by applying Theorem~\ref{th:asym1} and using the estimates for the law of the supremum in \cite{KKM}.
+In view of the second factorisation in Theorem~\ref{PPS2} and according to Theorem~4.2 in \cite{jacobsenetal}, ($ii$) holds true as soon as whenever $\e(({I}_{-\widehat{H}}R^{-1}_{H})^{\alpha+\delta})<\infty$ for some $\delta>0.$ To verify these facts, we will start by showing that for some $\delta>0.$ Since ${I}_{-\widehat{H}}$ has entire moments of any order, it suffices to prove that $\e(R^{-\alpha-\delta}_{H})<\infty.$ From the regular variation of the tail distribution of $I$ it follows, as above, that $\e(R^{-\beta-1}_{H})<\infty,$ for all $\beta<\alpha.$ Next, in the papers~\cite{berg, AJR} it has been proved that the logarithm of the residual exponential functional of any subordinator is infinitely divisible, and so is $\log R_{H}.$ Moreover, the probability measure is an Esscher transform of the law of $\log R_{H}.$ According to Theorem~33.1 in \cite{sato}, under this probability measure, $\log R_{H}$ is still an infinitely divisible random variable and therefore its characteristic function is nonzero: We are left to prove that By the factorisation in Lemma~\ref{lemmaBY} for the exponential random variable we have the equality where $\Gamma(z)$ denotes the usual Gamma function at $z\in \mathbb{C},$ with $\Re z>0.$ Since the Gamma function has no zeros, our claim follows. \end{proof}